AdobeDocs/pass.en/help/concurrency-monitoring/throttling-mechanism.md

 Adobe, in its role as your data processor, must take appropriate measures to ensure that our customers' users equitably use resources and the service is not flooded with unnecessary API requests.
 For this we have put in place a throttling mechanism.
 One Concurrency Monitoring application can be used by multiple users and one user can have multiple sessions.
 Therefore, the service will have limits configured for the number of accepted calls per user/session within a specific time interval.
 When the limit has been reached,  the requests will be marked with a specific response status (HTTP 429 Too Many Requests).
-Any subsequent call done after a “429 Too Many Requests” response is received should be done with at least 1 minute cooldown period to ensure it will obtain a valid business response.
+Any subsequent call done after a “429 Too Many Requests” response is received should be done with at least one minute cool down period to ensure it will obtain a valid business response.

 ## Mechanism overview {#mechanism-overview}